hubblestack/hubble-salt/README.md

 checkouts.
 It also will subscribe to our policy repo, [hubblestack_data](https://github.com/hubblestack/hubblestack_data).

+Requirements:

-Requirements: GitFS support on your Salt Master.
+* GitFS support on your Salt Master.
 (Usually just requires installation of `gitpython` or `pygit2`. `pygit2` is the recommended gitfs provider.)
+* `requests` and `six` python libraries.
+These should be included with your salt installation, but in certain cases (such as SLES) they may be missing.

 */etc/salt/master.d/hubblestack-nova.conf*